Persistent data structure: Copy-on-write

+Copy-on-write memory management can reduce the price for an update from $\Theta(n)$ to $O(Bu)$, where B is the memory block size and u the number of pages updated in an operation.

 Fat node

 The fat node method is to record all changes made to node fields in the nodes themselves, without erasing old values of the fields.
 This requires that nodes be allowed to become arbitrarily “fat”.
 In other words, each fat node contains the same information and pointer fields as an ephemeral node, along with space for an arbitrary number of extra field values.
 Each extra field value has an associated field name and a version stamp which indicates the version in which the named field was changed to have the specified value.
 Besides, each fat node has its own version stamp, indicating the version in which the node was created.
 The only purpose of nodes having version stamps is to make sure that each node only contains one value per field name per version.
 In order to navigate through the structure, each original field value in a node has a version stamp of zero.